lingui/js-lingui/docs/guides/typescript.rst

 Typescript
 **********

-Lingui supports typescript out of the box since version ``3.0.0``.
+Lingui supports typescript types out of the box since version ``3.0.0``.
 Feel free to submit any query you find related to typescript on Github Issues

 Webpack setup
 =============